-FAQ: The Benefits of Private LTE and CBRS with MultiTech Systems and Telit Cinterion
+FAQ: Benefits of Private LTE and CBRS with MultiTech Systems and Telit Cinterion

 With our partner MultiTech Systems, we showed you how to create a strategic plan to scale your private IoT deployment.
 We discussed Citizens Broadband Radio Service (CBRS) use cases across multiple verticals and the factors driving organizations to deploy their OnGo networks in the CBRS Band 48.

 We received many questions during this webinar.
-Here are the top 10 questions with answers provided by Daniel Quant of MultiTech Systems and Safi Khan of Telit.
+Here are the top 10 questions with answers provided by Daniel Quant of MultiTech Systems and Safi Khan of Telit Cinterion.

 This first is enhanced mobile broadband (eMBB), which was released a couple of years ago and initially targeted consumers on public networks. eMBB delivers improvements in data rates well over 1 Gbps, bringing cellular communication to the data rates Wi-Fi provides for organizations today with better range using a deterministic service that’s more resilient and reliable, especially for business-critical applications.